-- Chapter 2 discusses the methods used for the study. - Chapter 3 presents and discusses the results of the analysis of industrial measures. - Chapter 4 presents and discusses the results of the analysis of agricultural measures. - Appendix A provides the data used to estimate hazard functions for industrial/agricultural measures and plots of the estimated hazard and survival functions. - Appendix B contains Tables 6 and 7 as required by the Protocols.
+- Chapter 2 discusses the methods used for the study. - Chapter 3 presents and discusses the results of the analysis of commercial lighting measures. - Chapter 4 presents and discusses the results of the analysis of commercial non-lighting measures. - Appendix A provides the data used to estimate hazard functions for commercial measures and plots of the estimated hazard and survival functions. - Appendix B contains Tables 6 and 7 as required by the Protocols.
 These tables contain detailed information regarding study sample sizes, data attrition, analysis methods, and results. - Appendix C provides the retroactive waiver that excluded the 1995 C/I/A EEI program from the nonresidential measure retention study.